Administrative Review BoardTreating complaints about States services fairly

 - Reviewing a written summary of your conclusions

-Members of the Complaints and Review Panels have only just been recruited but in the future, the Administrative Review Board will advertise for new members to replace people who have stood down.
+The Administrative Review Board advertises for new members to replace people who have stood down.

 To apply, you will be asked to read some background information and submit your CV and a covering letter.